vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Looker</h4>

-Looker is a business intelligence platform that helps companies analyze and visualize data in real-time.
+<a href="https://cloud.google.com/looker" role="link" target="_blanck">Looker</a> is a business intelligence platform that helps companies analyze and visualize data in real-time.
 With a focus on flexibility, Looker allows businesses to create custom dashboards and reports tailored to their specific needs.

 For businesses looking to move beyond traditional reporting tools, Looker offers a modern, cloud-based approach to data analysis.